David Lefkowitz: Career

 Lefkowitz first led Temple B'nai Jeshurun, a congregation in Dayton, Ohio, from 1900 to 1920.

 In 1920, Lefkowitz went to Dallas to Temple Emanu-El, where he served until 1949.
 A growing industrial city, Dallas attracted both black and white migrants from rural areas, as well as European immigrants, making for a volatile social mix.
 The rapid changes aroused the fears that encouraged the growth of the Ku Klux Klan in the city.
 Lefkowitz was one of the civic leaders who spoke against the Klan.
 He became a Mason and knew that Klansmen attended their meetings.
 He appealed to civic spirit by telling how the KKK's hostility to newcomers and violent incidents would work against the city's reputation and growth.

 While in Dallas, Lefkowitz helped organize "TAMC Hillel Club" (Texas A&M Hillel), the oldest Hillel Foundation organization in the United States, three years before the national Hillel Foundation was organized at the University of Illinois.
 The group had begun in 1916 as the "TAMC Menorah Club," brought together by Dr. Jacob Joseph Taubenhaus (the chief of plant pathology and physiology at the Agricultural and Mechanical College in College Station (later Texas A&M), and his wife Esther Taubenhaus.

+In 1919, Lefkowitz was one of 299 American Jews to endorse an anti-Zionist statement delivered to President Woodrow Wilson and UN Peace Council.
+In 1942, Lefkowitz became one of the founding rabbis of the American Council for Judaism, another Jewish organization opposed to the Zionist cause.
+His son, David Jr, was also a member.

 Lefkowitz became interested in the history of Jews in Texas.
 He and Rabbi Henry Cohen of Galveston interviewed many early settlers and their families, to gather accounts of German Jews as well as later Jews from eastern Europe.
 They wrote a historical account of Jewish Texans for the Texas Centennial in 1936.